ntai/wce-triage-v2/doc/build-usb-stick.md

 ## Update
 While development, xorg x-server came out with 2 flavors.
 HWE (Hardware Enabled) and normal (non-HWE).
 I'm not quite sure of which is better.
 I assume HWE is faster but might be more machine dependant.
 OTOH, running X11 with framebuffer based driver should be avoided but probably more compatible.
 For the scheme of triage, this might be more preferable as it's simplest form of pushing pixel to screen.
 We have to keep an eye on updates of Xorg.

+## aufs
+So DOUBLE CHECK /etc/initramfs-tools/scripts/__rootaufs is executable.
+So DOUBLE CHECK /etc/initramfs-tools/scripts/__rootaufs is executable.
+If exec bit is not on, set exec bit and remake the initfs. "update-initramfs -u"